kubernetes/enhancements/keps/sig-scheduling/5517-dra-node-allocatable-resources/README.md

 are missing a bunch of machinery and tooling and can't do that now.
 -->

+Manual testing of the enable -> disable -> enable lifecycle was tested on Kind cluster with the feature gate enabled on 1.37:

+1. **Upgrade (Enable):** Enable feature gate on API server, scheduler, and Kubelet; deploy `dra-driver-cpu` and a pod requesting DRA CPU.
+Verify `pod.status.additionalNodeAllocatableResources` is populated, scheduler cache reflects the combined footprint, and Kubelet inflates container cgroups.
+2. **Downgrade (Disable):** Disable gate.
+Verify running pods continue uninterrupted and keep their recorded footprints in quota usage until deleted, new pods with DRA claims are scheduled without accounting and do not inflate cgroups, and restarting a container reverts its cgroup limits to standard Spec.
+3. **Upgrade (Re-enable):** Re-enable feature gate.
+Verify new pods regain unified accounting, pod status with `additionalNodeAllocatableResources`, and cgroup inflation, and restarting earlier pods resynchronizes node cgroups.

 ###### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?

 <!--
 Even if applying deprecation policies, they may still surprise some users.
 -->

+Yes.
+The alpha `pod.status.nodeAllocatableResourceClaimStatuses` field is replaced by `pod.status.additionalNodeAllocatableResources` in v1.38.
+Pods using the feature with alpha feature gate enabled must be recreated after upgrade (see [Upgrade / Downgrade Strategy](#upgrade--downgrade-strategy)).

 ### Monitoring Requirements